 - sprinkle kosher salt

-In large standing mixer, combine the yeast, sugar, and warm milk.
-Be careful to use warm milk, not hot.
+In large standing mixer, combine the yeast, powdered milk, sugar, and warm water.
+Be careful to use warm water, not hot.

 Let the dough rise until doubled in size.
-This could take anywhere from 30 minutes until more than an hour.
+This could take anywhere from 30 minutes up to more than an hour.
 Punch down and smooth it out, and let it rise again.

 - Take the dough and cut off small sections (about a third of a cup in size) and form into rolls (using a greased baking mat or cutting board).
 Place rolls into greased pans, making sure the rolls barely touch one another.